cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 	- Once in the mists, you're here forever "So welcome to your new home"
 - When the players ask how they might escape this land
 	- The Vistani don't know, but recommend talking to [[Madam Eva]]
-		- If there's any chance of escape, she
+		- If there's any chance of escape, she'd know it

 ### [[Madam Eva]]'s Tent
 - When she does the [[Card Reading]], roll out the "black velvet" cloth that you packed